 You can reach turtle island by renting a boat, you cannot miss it.
 Or you can opt for a tour to get you there.

 The Zakynthos Town rests along the port.
 You will fall in love with this picturesque city.
 It is embellished with charming alleyways, colorful buildings, cozy boutiques, and an unlimited about of delicious taverns.
-Some things to do in Zante town is shop for souvenirs and mosey through the alleyways.
+Some things to do in Zante town are shops for souvenirs and mosey through the alleyways.
 When you get hungry pick a tavern and order a nice souvlaki and cold Greek beer.

-Over look Zakynthos town from the Bochali Viewpoint.
+Overlook Zakynthos town from the Bochali Viewpoint.
 Bochali is a small village occupied by few inhabitants.
 You can visit the viewpoint morning or night, but I recommended heading to the viewpoint during the evening.
-Zakynthos Town looks so beautiful upon that hill and seeing the lights twinkle on the city.
-During your trip to the village you may find it to be one of the best things to do in Zakynthos.
+Zakynthos Town looks so beautiful upon that hill and seeing the lights twinkle in the city.
+During your trip to the village, you may find it to be one of the best things to do in Zakynthos.

 This is also a great spot for some of the best Greek desserts after your meal.
 When there order some of my favorite Greek desserts.
 Try Kormos or Galatoboureko your tastebuds will thank me later.

 10| Gerakas Beach

 Beach chairs and straw umbrellas align the golden sands of Gerakas Beach.
 By far one of the best places in Zante.
 This beach is located on the southern tip of Zakynthos.
 You can lounge in your chair and get served all your beverages while enjoying the sea view.